mimiyin/choreographic-interventions-s18/README.md

 ### Questions
    * How do you choreograph code? cont'd
+   * The dramaturgy of noise() and circles.

 ### In-class
-   * Crit duets
+   * Deconstructing noise() and circular motion
-   * Choreographing circular pathways
+   * Choreographing noisy and circular pathways
-   * Hello Kinect v.2 and Kinectron!

 ### Assignment
    * Create a 1 minute duet between a programmed pathway and a dancer.
       * Pick from pathways we've discussed: linear, random, noisy, circular.
       * You can use more than 1 kind of pathway.
       * If you use a new kind of pathway (e.g. fractals), include an analysis of that pathway comparable to what we have done in class so that you are on comparable conceptual footing.
-* Use of Kinect is optional

 ***
-## Week 4 Show Duets, Preview of Week 5
+## Week 4 Show 2 Duets, Hello Kinect

+### In-class
+  * Introduction to Kinect v.2 camera
+  * Kinectron server + p5.js
+  * Drawing with the joints of the body

 ### Assignment
    * Read Chapter 7 of [Dynamic Alignment](https://books.google.com/books?id=CBwV_g8DhEMC&lpg=PA2&ots=nRQ2JS3SWv&dq=dynamic%20alignment%20chapters&pg=PP1#v=onepage&q&f=false)